caffeine110/music_mood_Analyser/README.md

 # music_mood_Analyser

-Predictive analysis of mood and feelings in music.
+Predictive analysis of mood from lyrics in English Language.